Why Choose a Living Shoreline Approach

 - Buffer the effects of storms, especially tropical storms and hurricanes.

-- Build up shoreline areas by trapping sediments, and stabilize shoreline land
+- Build up shoreline areas by trapping sediments and stabilizing coastal land.

-- Provide for shorelines that are resilient to storm damage and sea level rise all on their own.
-A gradually sloping interface between land and sea helps maintain a plant community that can adapt as sea level rises.
+- Provide for shorelines that are resilient to storm damage and sea level rise – A gradually sloping interface between land and sea helps maintain a plant community that can adapt as sea level rises.

-- Create and connect diverse animal habitats, provide migratory corridors for plants and animals, and support valuable fisheries
+- Create and connect diverse animal habitats, provide migratory pathways for plants and animals, and support valuable fisheries.

-Keep in mind that LSL projects should not be constructed on existing naturally-functioning shorelines.
-‘Do nothing’ is always the first approach to consider.
-Shorelines erode and accrete over time.
-As shoreline development continues, and when “do-nothing” and allowing shoreline retreat are not options, a more natural approach to shoreline stabilization is preferable to shoreline hardening.
+Keep in mind that living shoreline projects should not be constructed on existing naturally-functioning shorelines.
+‘Do nothing’ or coastal retreat are always the first approaches to consider.
+Shorelines naturally erode and accrete over time.
+When “do-nothing” is not an option, however, a living shoreline is preferable to shoreline hardening.